AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/18_ES2017_string-padding-object-entries-object-values-and-more.md

 // 3
 ```

-Here we are using `Atomics.sub()` to substract 5 from the value at position `uint8[0]` which is equivalent to 10 - 5.
+Here we are using `Atomics.sub()` to substract 5 from the value at position `uint8[0]`, which is equivalent to 10 - 5.
 Same as with `Atomics.add()`, the method will return the previous value at that index, in this case 10.

-We are then using `Atomics.store()` to store a specific value, in this case 3, at a specific index of the array, in this case 0, the first position.
+We are then using `Atomics.store()` to store a specific value, in this case 3- at a specific index of the array, or in this case 0, the first position.
 `Atomics.store()` will return the value that we just passed, in this case 3.
 You can see that when we call `Atomics.load()` on that specific index we get 3 and not 5 anymore.

 &nbsp;